2025 - 2026 Work Plan

 Team Registration and Tournament Fees

-Registration fees for tournaments held out of the state of Michigan will be paid by the Club only with the prior approval of the Management Team.
-This includes the VEX Robotics World Championships scheduled to be held in Dallas, Texas in 2025.
+Registration fees for tournaments held out of the state of Michigan will be paid by the Club only with the prior approval of the Club’s Management Team and the PCS District Board of Education.
+This includes the VEX Robotics World Championships (see next section).

 NOTE: Teams can only be registered for a tournament by the Club Treasurer.
 There will be no exceptions.